The Most Consequential Election In A Lifetime (And This Time They Mean It)

 Voting groups to watch

-Trump has done little to reach out beyond his base, who still strongly support him.
-The Trump campaign's theory of the case is that there are more untapped eligible voters out there who were open to Trump's message in 2016, but didn't turn out at the polls.
+Trump has done little to reach out beyond his base, which still strongly supports him.
+The Trump campaign's theory of the case is that there are more untapped eligible voters out there who were open to Trump's message in 2016 but didn't turn out at the polls.

-One of Trump's strongest core groups are white voters without a college degree.
+One of Trump's strongest core groups is white voters without a college degree.
 And it's true that there is room to grow with them.
 Trump won a record margin with the group in 2016, but they turned out at a 58% rate that year, lower than in some recent past presidential elections.

 This group is worth watching, but the negative environment for Trump's presidency and the absence of Hillary Clinton on the ballot (Biden is better liked) casts doubt on its motivations for voting this time.
 Especially if these voters didn't turn out in 2016 when Trump was fresh and new as a candidate.